Light & Deep app icon

 How accurate is the light meter?

 Like other light meter apps, it calculates ISO, shutter speed, and aperture based on the camera sensor readout.
-Think of it as a reflective meter, comparable to in-camera metering on a modern digital body.
+Think of it as a reflective meter, comparable to metering on a modern digital camera.
 If pre-set calibration doesn't match your external light meter, you can adjust the calibration offset in the setting for each iphone lens.

 Yes.
 There are 11 cinema formats, from Super 8 to IMAX 15/70, and the depth-of-field calculation uses each format's own circle of confusion.
 I talked to a few DoPs already and am very open to suggestions on how to improve the app for that use case.
 Reach out to me if you have any feedback!